Ronaca/vyking-task/README.md

 ### 2. **Database Setup**
 Create a MySQL database and import the schema from the `db.sql` file.
+The default name of the database is `vyking`, change it if you want to use a different name but make sure to update the database connection details in the `config/db.php` file.

 ```sh
 mysql -u USERNAME -p < db.sql
 ```

 The schema includes the following tables:
 - **players**: Stores player information
 - **tournaments**: Stores tournament information